 Header bidding blew up that framework.
 Publishers are now working with many, many SSPs simultaneously.
 Outside of some edge cases, most SSPs no longer have exclusive inventory.
 In this new paradigm, working with more than three or four SSPs does NOT increase supply, it increases intermediaries.
 In any auction, a given intermediary must add unique value to justify its cost and existence.

-Supply path optimization, or SPO, is really just the process of reducing the number of intermediaries until each is adding value.
+What is Supply Path Optimization (SPO) in business?
+The meaning behind Supply path optimization, or SPO, is really just the process of reducing the number of intermediaries until each is adding value.
 The white paper offers greater detail on the value that agencies and advertisers can unlock with SPO, but to summarize:

-• Economic Control – SPO can extend the impact of a buyer’s ad spend by ensuring transparency into the fees that various SSPs charge, the efficiency and effectiveness of the technology provider’s auction dynamics, the level of direct connections with publishers, and whether the SSP is willing to offer buyers preferential rates for consolidating spend.
+- Economic Control – SPO can extend the impact of a buyer’s ad spend by ensuring transparency into the fees that various SSPs charge, the efficiency and effectiveness of the technology provider’s auction dynamics, the level of direct connections with publishers, and whether the SSP is willing to offer buyers preferential rates for consolidating spend.

-• Quality Control – A decent amount of fraud still goes unchecked and many websites offer user experiences of which no brand would want to be part.
+- Quality Control – A decent amount of fraud still goes unchecked and many websites offer user experiences of which no brand would want to be part.
 Both issues only occur because an SSP allows a bad actor into the auction.
 “You are only as good as your worst SSP.”

-• Concentrated Innovation – When each SSP integrates with over 100 DSPs, and each DSP in turn works with over 100 agencies, collaborative product innovation is difficult at best.
+- Concentrated Innovation – When each SSP integrates with over 100 DSPs, and each DSP in turn works with over 100 agencies, collaborative product innovation is difficult at best.
 By forging meaningful partnerships with SSPs, agencies can influence the product roadmap and SSPs are incentivized to build custom technology.

-• Holistic Insights – Understanding one programmatic SSP auction is difficult.
+- Holistic Insights – Understanding one programmatic SSP auction is difficult.
 Each additional SSP auction analyzed adds exponential complexity to the point that gaining real insights across multiple auctions is not possible.
 By consolidating spend on fewer programmatic partners, buyers can obtain visibility and better leverage available insights to improve their business efforts.

-• Control Over Behavior – It’s too easy for under-the-table mechanics to thrive in a complicated ecosystem.
+- Control Over Behavior – It’s too easy for under-the-table mechanics to thrive in a complicated ecosystem.
 Simplicity breeds accountability and simplicity is at the core of supply path optimization.
 By rewarding supply partners that continually act in accordance with their interests, buyers can positively impact advertiser ROI.

 What’s Next?

 Over the next five years, I am confident that programmatic advertising will continue grow.
-I believe in the technology and its effectiveness.
+I believe in Supply Path Optimization technology and its effectiveness.
 However, I have heard too many large advertisers say that the lack of transparency and the hidden fees prevents them from moving more brand budgets into programmatic.
 We – SSPs and agencies – are in a position to collaborate in a way that we have not done before to fix this problem.